General Gideon Foster House, Peabody Historical Society Headquarters

 33 Washington Street, Peabody

 This circa 1860 Italianate house was built for Thorndike and Sarah Daniels and later occupied by Dennison Osborne and his family.
 In the early 20th century it was converted to a boarding house for local artisans, businessmen and factory employees.
 From 1945-1997, the house was owned by Dr. Benjamin Salata, a dentist, and his wife, Celia, a music teacher.
 In 1997, Celia Salata donated the house to the Peabody Historical Society.
-The Osborne-Salata House now serves as the home of the Society’s Elizabeth Cassidy Folk Art Museum, the Clyde and Mary Hudnall Military Room and rotating exhibit space.
+The Osborne-Salata House now serves as the home of the Society’s Clyde and Mary Hudnall Military Room and rotating exhibit space, as well as the former home of the Elizabeth Cassidy Folk Art Museum.

 Sutton-Pierson House